sagemath/trac_to_gh/Issue 1510.md

 }
 ```

-Changing assignee from was to tkosan.
+Changing assignee from @williamstein to tkosan.